 Our unit economic model benefits from low Average Net Monthly Connected Fitness Churn and high Subscription Contribution Margin.
 When we acquire a new Connected Fitness Subscriber, we offset sales and marketing investments with the gross profit earned on the sale of Connected Fitness Products, allowing for rapid payback.
 Thereafter, we earn recurring, high-margin subscription revenue.
+To illustrate our compelling unit economic model, we have presented our Connected Fitness Subscriber Lifetime Value and Net Customer Acquisition costs for the nine months ended March 31, 2019.

-We have a high Connected Fitness Subscriber Lifetime Value, which we calculate as the product of:
+We have a high Connected Fitness Subscriber Lifetime Value, which can be calculated as the product of: